leciric/digi4corp/README.md

 # 💻 digi4corp

-digi4corp is a landing page developed just to practice my skills.
+digi4corp is a fake company just to ilustrate this project.
+Obs..: Developed just to practice my skills.

 ### 🤖 Preview